minnaseppala/wolt-summer-2020/README.md

 The project is hosted on Heroku https://wolt-summer2020.herokuapp.com/

-To run the project locally
+To run the project locally:

 1. Clone the project to your computer
 2. In the project directory, install dependencies by running